Frequently Asked Questions

 Do businesses with Internet sales have to collect Louisiana sales tax on their sales?

 Internet sales are treated the same as catalog sales for sales tax purposes.
-If the business has a physical presence in Louisiana or delivers into Louisiana, it should register for and charge Louisiana sales tax on the sales it makes to Louisiana customers.
-Businesses with no physical presence in the state conducting internet sales may register to collect and remit the combined state and local sales tax amount of 8.45% on all taxable purchases of property.
-Returns and payments are submitted through LDR’s free online business tax account management application called Louisiana Taxpayer Access Point (LaTap).
-See Revenue Information Bulletins 18-001, 18-002 and 18-006 for information on remote retailer filing requirements.
+If the business has a physical presence in Louisiana or delivers by company vehicle into Louisiana, it should register for and charge Louisiana sales tax on the sales it makes to Louisiana customers.
+Businesses with no physical presence in Louisiana and do not meet economic nexus conducting internet sales are not required to register with the Louisiana Department of Revenue.
+However, a business may voluntary register as a Direct Marketer to collect and remit the combined state and local sales tax amount of 8.45% on all taxable purchases of property.
+See Revenue Information Bulletins 18-001, 18-002, 19-001, 20-002 for information on remote retailer filing requirements.

 What can I do with bad debts?